DarrenWhite99/PSTerminalServices/README.md

 # PSTerminalServices - UNOFFICIAL CLONE
 # **Unofficial Clone of [PSTerminalServices](http://psterminalservices.codeplex.com/) Project by [Shay Levy](http://www.codeplex.com/site/users/view/Shay)**
 # <u>**About the Terminal Services Module**</u>
+Page content retrieved from http://psterminalservices.codeplex.com/ on July 15, 2017 with minor spelling corrections/edits.

 Terminal Services PowerShell Module

 The PSTerminalServices module contains functions to manage Terminal Services (including RemoteDesktop) sessions and processes.
-Is is based on an open source project named [Cassia](http://code.google.com/p/cassia/) (version 2.0.0.60), a .NET library for accessing the native Windows Terminal Services API.
+It is based on an open source project named [Cassia](http://code.google.com/p/cassia/) (version 2.0.0.60), a .NET library for accessing the native Windows Terminal Services API.

 The following operations are supported on the local and a remote terminal server: